How to Calculate the Correct Compressed Air Pipe Size

 For example, on a smaller air compressor, the user might opt to cut costs by placing a one-inch connection on an outlet to a 40 hp (30 kW) unit.
 The air compressor, when active, could develop pressure drop within the stretch of pipe inside the unit, yet this might not cause any problems when put through a test.

-According to some technicians who work with air compressors, the air velocity within a set of system pipes should range between 20 and 30 feet per second.
+The air velocity within a set of system pipes can range between 20 and 40 feet per second (ft/sec) — 20 ft/sec for compressor room piping, 30 ft/sec for plant distribution air mains, and 40 ft/sec for drops from mains to machinery.
 This way, any pressure drop that occurs will be kept at a minimum level.

 How to Determine What Size Pipe You Need for Compressed Air